AppZung/react-native-code-push/docs/api-js.md

 * __checkFrequency__ *(codePush.CheckFrequency)* - Specifies when you would like to check for updates.
 Defaults to `codePush.CheckFrequency.ON_APP_START`.
 Refer to the [`CheckFrequency`](#checkfrequency) enum reference for a description of the available options and what they do.

-* __deploymentKey__ *(String)* - Specifies the deployment key you want to query for an update against.
-By default, this value is derived from the `Info.plist` file (iOS) and `MainActivity.java` file (Android), but this option allows you to override it from the script-side if you need to dynamically use a different deployment.
+* __deploymentKey__ *(String)* - Specifies the release channel public ID you want to query for an update against.
+By default, this value is derived from the `Info.plist` file (iOS) and strings resources (Android), but this option allows you to override it from the script-side if you need to dynamically use a different deployment.

 * __installMode__ *(codePush.InstallMode)* - Specifies when you would like to install optional updates (i.e. those that aren't marked as mandatory).
 Defaults to `codePush.InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.